-- This stage needs to be repeated whenever a business case is developed and requires approval.
-Support and guidance through this stage is provided by the PMO who include assurance and appraisal expertise. - The business case is developed (or managed where development is led outside the Combined Authority) by the sponsoring Business Area, ensuring that its content, meets the required standard defined within the Combined Authority guidance in addition to meeting the requirements of the SAF, HMTs five case model Green Book compliance and meeting Combined Authority specific requirements on GVA.
-It also should seek alignment to Policy Aims and Objectives, whilst meeting any funding requirements and/or other milestone dates/requirements. - 5.5.3 Where the delivery partners are external to the Combined Authority, they will be supported through the process by the lead Business Area within the Combined Authority.
+^{5.5.1} This stage needs to be repeated whenever a business case is developed and requires approval.
+Support and guidance through this stage is provided by the PMO who include assurance and appraisal expertise.

+- ^{5.5.2} The business case is developed (or managed where development is led outside the Combined Authority) by the sponsoring Business Area, ensuring that its content, meets the required standard defined within the Combined Authority guidance in addition to meeting the requirements of the SAF, HMTs five case model Green Book compliance and meeting Combined Authority specific requirements on GVA.
+It also should seek alignment to Policy Aims and Objectives, whilst meeting any funding requirements and/or other milestone dates/requirements. - ^{5.5.3} Where the delivery partners are external to the Combined Authority, they will be supported through the process by the lead Business Area within the Combined Authority.
 The delivery partner will use the appropriate business case guidance and templates provided, Subject Matter Experts (SMEs) and technical appraisers, using the appropriate templates.
-The SMEs to be engaged in the development stage include the PMO for Assurance and Appraisal, Finance, Legal and Procurement who should all input into the business case, and it's review prior to approval. - The lead Business Area is responsible for ensuring they, any partners, or the sponsor meet deadlines, engage the appropriate subject matter experts and technical appraisers and adhere to required formats when developing a business case. - The PMO team can provide advice on the requirements of the SAF if needed, at the start of and during the Business Case development stage.
+The SMEs to be engaged in the development stage include the PMO for Assurance and Appraisal, Finance, Legal and Procurement who should all input into the business case, and it's review prior to approval. - ^{5.5.4} The lead Business Area is responsible for ensuring they, any partners, or the sponsor meet deadlines, engage the appropriate subject matter experts and technical appraisers and adhere to required formats when developing a business case. - ^{5.5.5} The PMO team can provide advice on the requirements of the SAF if needed, at the start of and during the Business Case development stage.
 Sponsors must ensure their business case is developed and is aligned with any external development and assurance requirements (driven by Government Departments), with the aim to eliminate duplication of effort.
-Where projects are funded through multiple funding streams, the proportionate SAF approach will be agreed by the appropriate delegated authority and implemented.

-- Early engagement with the PMO will ensure required assurance and appraisal is undertaken and ensure that any recommendations can be addressed and business cases updated within the timescales agreed. - 5.5.7 Business Cases The business case templates and criteria are designed to ensure necessary compliance, drive standards of project development and better enable delivery.
+Where projects are funded through multiple funding streams, the proportionate SAF approach will be agreed by the appropriate delegated authority and implemented. - ^{5.5.6} Early engagement with the PMO will ensure required assurance and appraisal is undertaken and ensure that any recommendations can be addressed and business cases updated within the timescales agreed. - ^{5.5.7} Business Cases - The business case templates and criteria are designed to ensure necessary compliance, drive standards of project development and better enable delivery.
 They are important as projects will only deliver intended benefits if they have been developed appropriately, proportionately and to a high standard with appropriate scoping, planning and costs justified from the outset.
-These Business Cases will require detailed evidence on the options, designs, delivery and outcomes of the project, along with strategic fit and value for money information to enable informed decision making. - As stated above, business cases will set out the options available.
-This will be done in line with Green Book and will include appraisal of shortlisted options including a do minimum option. - An option that only meets the core "Business Needs" previously identified as the internal changes needed to meet the core requirement of achieving the SMART objectives, is known as the "Do Minimum" option.
-The do minimum does not take advantage of any opportunities for additional changes that may occur.
-It may or may not, be the option eventually chosen, but it is essential because it provides a second important benchmark that can reveal the real value of additional changes. - ^{5.5.9} Business case development expertise can be provided by the PMO or procured externally to ensure HMTs five case model is adhered to, all business cases must be prepared using CPCA templates and according to the following elements:
+These Business Cases will require detailed evidence on the options, designs, delivery and outcomes of the project, along with strategic fit and value for money information to enable informed decision making. - ^{5.5.8} Business case development expertise can be provided by the PMO or procured externally to ensure HMTs five case model is adhered to, all business cases must be prepared using CPCA templates and according to the following elements: